hayriozler/SqlServers/Encryptions/tde.md

 - What is it?
 - Why do we need it?
+- How TDE is securing the database?
-- How to implement?
+- How to implement it?
 - Applicable Versions
-  - [x] SQL Server All editions
+  - [x] SQL Server All editions since 2019
   - [x] Azure SQL Databases
   - [x] Azure SQL Managed Instance
-  - [x] Azure Snapse Analytics
+  - [x] Azure Synapse Analytics
 - Required knowledge
   - Certification

+## What is it?

+  TDE is a technology to secure your database at rest(Rest means that I/O subsystem or drives or backup tapes).
 TDE was introduced in SQL server 2008.
-The time that was introduced only available for Enterprise versions, since 2019 The Tde has been available for Standard edition as well.
+It was only applicable for Enterprise versions when it was introduced.
+Since 2019 The TDE has been available for the Standard edition as well.